JunyaoHe001/JunyaoHe001.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I am a doctoral researcher at Utrecht University, specializing in urban planning and social network analysis.
+My research focuses on understanding power dynamics and stakeholder collaboration in urban planning processes, with a strong emphasis on leveraging digital tools.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply both qualitative and quantitative methods, such as social network analysis and geospatial modeling, to explore how emerging technologies influence urban planning and public participation.

-        Please reach out to collaborate 😃
+        Please feel free to reach out for collaborations or discussions on planning, data analysis, or urban innovation! 😊
     design:
       columns: '1'
   - block: collection